 Products and services that benefit from direct customer interaction, high customization, or high-margin opportunities are ideal for direct selling.
 Examples include high-end consumer goods, specialized services, and products requiring detailed customer support or education.

-Direct selling can enhance customer relationships by providing personalized interactions and direct feedback channels.
+Companies who appy this strategy can enhance customer relationships by providing personalized interactions and direct feedback channels.
 Companies gain a better understanding of customer needs and preferences, leading to improved customer satisfaction and loyalty.

-I hope this blog has given a clear answer to the question ” What is Direct Selling? ”.
+I hope this blog has given a clear answer to the question ” What is direct selling? ”.
 Do you want to learn more about Business Model Hacks that will help you strengthen your business?
 Get the book Business Model Hacking.
 It’s gives you access to a powerful method that helps you to create better, more resilient business models.

 You’re lucky!
 Limited-offer: Subscribe to Business Model Hacking and get the digital version of the book and the cards for free.